jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 As such, putting together a scheme of work & organising permission may require a considerable amount of time.

-## October M2 / *Kavkna Jama*
+## October *M2* / *Kavkna Jama*

-A weekend trip with the JSPDT in October to M2/*Kavkna Jama* brought back 245 m of survey data from discoveries over 2009-2011, adding 100 m of depth to M2 and bringing the closest approach between *Vrtnarija* and *Kavkna Jama* to 4 m (with a +- 30 m estimated error of the 1.4 km unclosed loop).
+A weekend trip with the JSPDT in October to *M2*/*Kavkna Jama* brought back 245 m of survey data from discoveries over 2009-2011, adding 100 m of depth to *M2* and bringing the closest approach between *Vrtnarija* and *Kavkna Jama* to 4 m (with a +- 30 m estimated error of the 1.4 km unclosed loop).
 The lead ends at an easily dug mud floored bedding plane, leading off into a tight rift, with an extremely strong draught.
 The trend of the cave passage is Northerly, towards the Captain Kangaroo area of *Vrtnarija*.
-Even if M2 misses the closest point, Dark Tranquillity, it is hoped that it will intersect another of the Captain Kangaroo shaft series at this depth (Olympic Rift, Dangermouse).
+Even if *M2* misses the closest point, Dark Tranquillity, it is hoped that it will intersect another of the Captain Kangaroo shaft series at this depth (*Olympic Rift*, *Dangermouse*).

 ## Contributed Stories